Why Do Dogs Growl When Playing? Fighting, Tips To Avoid, And More

 Quote Form Widget

 If you’ve ever watched puppies play, you’ve heard lots of cute little growling sounds.
 This is how they communicate and play.
-However, humans often misinterpret these sounds for aggression.
+However, humans often misinterpret these sounds as aggression.
 On the contrary, this is simply a common way that dogs express their emotions verbally.
 So be sure to consider their body language, facial expressions, and other behavior in reference to the growling sound before you assume that it’s hostile.

 For most dogs, growling is part of play and not a reason to worry.
 As long as your dog’s tail is wagging and he’s not showing any signs of aggression, he’s most likely playing.